idarahu/DE-project/FINAL REPORT.md

 13
 ```

 4. The unique ID is generated for each venue (field venue_ID).
+If the publication does not have information about the venue available, the 0 is used as a venue_ID.
 5. The TSV files ("venues_df.tsv" and "publications_df.tsv") needed for populating the tables "VENUES" and "PUBLICATIONS" in up-to-date DB are written.
 Additionally, the TSV file ("citing_pub.tsv"), where the publication ID and the DOIs of the publications that cite this publication, are recorded.
 (This file is required for the graph database.)

 During the task transform_arxiv_data, the field categories in "metadata_df.tsv" is used to map each publication with arXiv categories (stored in "arxiv_categories.csv").
 The received information is saved as file "publication2arxiv_df.tsv".
 In the end, arXiv categories are stored in up-to-date DB in the table "ARXIV_CATEGORIES" and mapping data in the table "PUBLICATION2ARXIV".